isorna/dropcommander-translations-en/dfc/core-rules/launch-assets.md

   </tbody>
 </table>

-* **Load:** The type of launch assets the carrier can use.
+* **Load:** The type of Launch Assets the carrier can use.
 There may be a choice of different types but the carrier is still limited by its overall capacity and launch ability.
 * **Launch:** How many tokens the carrier can launch in one turn.
+* **Special:** Any special rules the Launch Asset has.

 ## Launch Asset Characteristics